januszjasinski/KringleCon-IV/Easter Eggs/README.md

 # Now hiring!

-If you SSRF with the URL http://169.254.169.254/latest/dynamic/instance-identity/document/ and after a ```curl``` it brings back the following that contains a region, presumable that means North Pole as it isn't a [legit region](https://awsregion.info/)
+If you SSRF with the URL http://169.254.169.254/latest/dynamic/instance-identity/document/ and after a ```curl``` it brings back the following that contains a region, presumably that means North Pole as it isn't a [legit region](https://awsregion.info/)

 ```json
 {